-Willamette Valley Vineyards has collaboratively grown its estate vineyards through partnerships like the merger with Oregon wine industry pioneer, Bill Fuller of Tualatin Vineyards (established in 1973), the O'Briens for Elton Vineyard (established in 1983) and Loeza Vineyard (planted in 2015).
+Willamette Valley Vineyards has collaboratively grown its estate vineyards through partnerships like the merger with Oregon wine pioneer, Bill Fuller of Tualatin Vineyards (established in 1973), the O'Briens for Elton Vineyard (established in 1983) and Loeza Vineyard (planted in 2015).
 The winery sources all of its barrel-aged Pinot Noir from its estate-grown vineyards and meticulously farms by hand nearly 500 acres in the valley.

 Since the winery founding in 1983, stewardship of the land has been a key principle in our winemaking.
-Our approach is to grow by hand, the highest quality fruit using careful canopy management and yield balance, and to achieve wines that are truly expressive of the varietal and the place where they are grown.
-We practice environmentally sustainable farming and were part of the founding of the Low Input Viticulture and Enology Program (LIVE).
+We practice environmentally sustainable farming and were part of the founding of the Low Input Viticulture and Enology (LIVE) program.

 Our approach is to grow, by hand, the highest quality fruit using careful canopy management and yield balance, to achieve wines that are truly expressive of the varietal and the place where they are grown.
 We ferment and barrel each vineyard lot separately and display the best of these in our single vineyard designate bottlings.
-Our stylistic emphasis is on pure varietal fruit characters, with attention to depth, richness of mouthfeel, and balance.
+Our stylistic emphasis is on pure varietal fruit characters, with attention to depth, richness of mouthfeel and balance.
 The wines are truly a collaborative effort of the entire vineyard and winemaking staff.